gusreinaos/plan-manager/README.md

 The most important ones I can highlight would be:

-- cqs (command query separation) principle
+- **cqs** (command query separation) principle
-- Repository pattern (where repositories are classes or components that encapsulate the logic required to access data sources)
+- **Repository** pattern (where repositories are classes or components that encapsulate the logic required to access data sources)
-- Mediator pattern which defines an object that encapsulates how a set of objects interact between layers
+- **Mediator** pattern which defines an object that encapsulates how a set of objects interact between layers
-- DTO pattern (where DTOs are classes which control the flow of information and reduce the number of method calls)
+- **DTO** pattern (where DTOs are classes which control the flow of information and reduce the number of method calls)

-In addition, I have used several other tools, among which I highlight Autofac, which is responsible for maintaining the injection of dependencies in the program.
+In addition, I have used several other tools, among which I highlight **Autofac**, which is responsible for maintaining the **injection of dependencies** in the program.

 ## User Manual 📖